tableaux2023/tableaux2023.github.io/index.md

 TABLEAUX 2023 will be co-located with the 14th International Symposium on Frontiers of Combining Systems ([FroCoS 2023](https://frocos2023.github.io/)).
 The conferences will provide a rich programme of workshops, tutorials, invited talks, paper presentations and system descriptions.

-TABLEAUX 2023 and FroCoS 2023 are planned as a mainly in-person conference, with the possibility of virtual participation for exceptional reasons.
+*TABLEAUX 2023 and FroCoS 2023 are planned as an in-person conference.
+However, virtual participation might be a possibility in exceptional situations.*

 ## Scope of Conference